 You're using an eau de toilette

 Every body is different, including how your body reacts to fragrance.
 While an EDT will last the day on some people, you may need an eau de parfum which has a stronger percentage of essential oils and a higher concentrated formula.
 This means they are more expensive, but will last much longer.

 If you are in the habit of rubbing your wrists together after spritzing them with perfume, you need to stop.
 Rubbing can alter the chemical structure of the fragrance, meaning it won't develop properly.

-- Moisturize: Fragrances don't take to dry skin quite as well.
-Provide a solid foundation by applying a touch of petroleum jelly, jojoba oil, or an unscented lotion before spraying.
+Fragrances don't take to dry skin quite as well.
+Make sure you're moisturising daily (you can even do it in the shower), but if you need a quick fix, apply a touch of Vaseline, jojoba oil, or an unscented lotion to your pulse points before spraying.

-- Weather matters: Fragrance will fade faster in cooler climates and higher altitudes, and will last longer in warmer ones.
+Fact: fragrance will fade faster in cooler climates and higher altitudes, and will last longer in warmer ones.

 Ideally you should keep your fragrance bottle in it's box, away from both windows and heat to prevent it from going rancid.
 Keeping it in a cool, dry area will make the fragrance do what it's supposed to do — make you smell nice.